mbensmida/sphinx-poc/docs/Administration/Manage_Permission.rst

 ====================

-Permissions play an important role in accessing and performing actions in PRODUCT.
+Permissions play an important role in accessing and performing actions in eXo Platform.
 Depending on the permissions assigned by administrators, users can gain the Access and/or Edit permissions to sites, pages and various components of the sites.

-In PRODUCT, **permission types** define what a user can do within a site, including:
+In eXo Platform, **permission types** define what a user can do within a site, including:

 -  **Access permission** enables users to access sites, pages or